getbeyondpay/docs/source/index.html.md

 - `clerkID` - an employee or clerk identifier for reporting purposes

 <aside class="notice">
 Partial authorization support is required for some merchant types and strongly encouraged for all others in order to reduce declines on prepaid open-loop (branded) cards when there are insufficient funds to cover the total amount of the transaction.
-See the <a href="https://usa.visa.com/dam/VCOM/global/support-legal/documents/visa-partial-authorization-service.pdf">Visa Partial Authorization Service Guide</a> for more details.
+See the <a href="https://usa.visa.com/dam/VCOM/global/support-legal/documents/visa-partial-authorization-service.pdf" target="_blank">Visa Partial Authorization Service Guide</a> for more details.
 </aside>

 ## Tips & Gratuities